3HDM with softly broken $\Delta(54)$ and $\Sigma(36)$: CP conserving 3HDM

 \subsection{The physical Higgs bosons}

-Three Higgs doublets contain 12 real fields.
-When expanding the potential around a neutral vacuum, one absorbs, as usual, three of them in the longitudinal components of the $W^\pm$ and $Z$-bosons.
-What remains is two pairs of charged Higgses and five neutral Higgs bosons.
-At points $B$ or $C$, the Higgs boson masses are: Since the group representation are triplets of $\Delta(54)$ and doublets of $SU(2)$ there are 12 fields.
-After the Spontaneous Symmetry Breaking 3 of the field give mass to the $W^\pm$ and $Z$ bosons and the number of fields get reduced to 9.
+Since the group representation are triplets of $\Delta(54)$ and doublets of $SU(2)$ there are 12 fields.
+After the Spontaneous Symmetry Breaking 3 of the fields give mass to the $W^\pm$ and $Z$ bosons and the number of fields get reduced to 9.
 In these 9 fields 5 are neutral and 4 are charged.
-In this work we are interested in the masses of the Higgs bosons at the alignments $B$ or $C$.
+In this work, we are interested in the masses of the Higgs bosons at alignment $C$.
 The masses are as follows: